MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/client-access/Export-AutoDiscoverConfig.md

 ## SYNOPSIS
 This cmdlet is available only in on-premises Exchange.

-Use the 'Export-AutoDiscoverConfig' cmdlet to create or update a service connection point for an Autodiscover service pointer in a target Exchange forest.
+Use the `Export-AutoDiscoverConfig` cmdlet to create or update a service connection point for an Autodiscover service pointer in a target Exchange forest.

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).